B'nai Moshe: Conversion and aliyah

+In 1980, Villanueva met with the Israeli embassy in Lima.
+Through the embassy, he met David Liss, an Israeli engineer who lobbied for rabbis to come to Peru and formally convert them.
+One of these, Rabbi Eliyahu Avichail, was the founder of Amishav, an organization dedicated to finding lost and displaced Jews and reconnecting them to Judaism.

 In 1985, Villanueva made contact with the Lubavitcher Rebbe, who sent Rabbi Myron Zuber to Peru to help with their formal conversions.
 In 1988, Zuber arrived in Peru and aided the converts in matters such as how to properly observe kashrut and Shabbat.

 As a result of the Lima community's continuing reluctance, it was eventually decided that the B'nai Moshe could not reach their full potential in Peru, and decided that they make aliyah (emigration) to Israel once converted.
-A Beit Din initially performed formal conversions for about 300 members of the community in 1991, almost all of whom emigrated to Israel, who were followed by an additional 200 several years later.
+In 1989, Rabbi Avichail and Rabbi Mordechai Oriah, head of the Haifa religious court, flew to Peru, where they joined Lima Rabbi Jacob Krauss to form a Beit Din to convert the community.
+The rabbis converted about 60 people from the Trujillo community at the Moche River, and another 15 from the Lima community in the Pacific Ocean.
+The Beit Din initially performed formal conversions for about 300 members of the community in 1991, almost all of whom emigrated to Israel, who were followed by an additional 200 several years later.
 A community of around 30 B'nai Moshe moved to Lima at the same time.
 Another 84 were formally converted in 2001.
+Currently, B'nai Moshe has been a large local community in Peru, one of the fastest growing Jewish communities in the world.